Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    let sender = Address::Account(owner);
    ctx.set_sender(sender);

-Lastly we will need to set the current balance of the piggy bank instance, using
+Lastly, you need to set the current balance of the piggy bank instance using
 |set_self_balance|_.

 .. code-block:: rust